06 Aug 2020

 Therefore at this time, we suggest that you campaign on issues that are urgent or that are of particular importance at this time.

 For example, you may want to respond to emerging council plans that are concerning for the climate.
-Or you may campaign on timely issues such as active travel.
+Or you may campaign on timely issues such as demanding a green and fair recovery plan.

-But please do so recognising the strain many services are currently under.
+In all your campaigning, please keep in mind the strain many services are currently under.
 And make sure to communicate sensitively to decision makers and your own community.

 How to talk about the crisis